near/docs/docs/2.build/2.smart-contracts/anatomy/environment.md

 ### Timestamp

-The `timestamp` attribute represents the approximated **UNIX timestamp** in **nanoseconds** at which this call was executed.
+The `block_timestamp()` attribute represents the approximated **UNIX timestamp** in **nanoseconds** at which this call was executed.
 It quantifies time passing in a human way, enabling us to check if a specific date has passed or not.

 ### Current Epoch

 The NEAR blockchain groups blocks in [Epochs](../../../1.concepts/basics/epoch.md).
-The `current_epoch` attribute measures how many epochs have passed so far.
+The `current_epoch()` attribute measures how many epochs have passed so far.
 It is very useful to coordinate with other contracts that measure time in epochs, such as the [validators](../../../1.concepts/basics/validators.md).

 ### Block Index

-The `block_index` represents the index of the block in which this transaction will be added to the blockchain.
+The `block_index()` represents the index of the block in which this transaction will be added to the blockchain.

 ---